shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Blockchain-Based-Skill-Verification-System.md

 }
 ```

-For approving experience, the *approve_experience* function will take experience id which is an id from the global *experiences* array, and a company id.
-First, the function will check that the person calling the function has the manager role in the given company. and then it will make the *is_approved* bool in the experiences list true.
+For approving experience, the `approve_experience` function will take the experience id which is an id from the global `experiences` array, and a company id.
+First, the function will check that the person calling the function has the manager role in the given company, then it will make the `is_approved` boolean in the `experiences` list true.

 ```solidity
 function approve_experience(uint256 exp_id, uint256 company_id) public {